Why You Should Always Remember Your Zig Tackle This Time of Year

 Where do Carp Spend most of their Time?

-You may be surprised but on shallower lakes, carp can spend more time in the mid / upper layers of the water.
-The reasoning for this as the shallow water gets colder a lot quicker.
+You may be surprised but on shallow lakes, carp can spend more time in the mid / upper layers of the water.
+The reasoning for this is that the shallow water gets colder a lot quicker.
 The carp will move to the mid / upper layers where the water is warmer during the day.
 These layers will warm up before the bottom layer of the water after all!

 Why Can't I Get a Bite although I'm on Fish?

-If you've been sat behind motionless rods and feel like you should have had a bite then it can always be worth making a change on a rod from fishing on the bottom to a zig.
-The fish you could be seeing show could quite happily not be on the bottom but in the mid or upper layers.
+If you've been sitting behind motionless rods and feel like you should have had a bite then it can always be worth making a change on a rod from fishing on the bottom to a zig.
+The fish you see could quite happily not be on the bottom but in the mid or upper layers.

 Always remember a marker rod.
-Before tieing your zigs figure out the depth of the water you are fishing.
+Before tying your zigs, figure out the depth of the water you are fishing.
 To do this accurately use a marker set up.
 This will mean you can tie your zigs as accurately as possible.
-For an example if the water is 6ft deep, you know to tie your zigs 3ft in length if you want your zig sitting halfway up the water collum.
+For example if the water is 6ft deep, you know to tie your zigs 3ft in length if you want your zig sitting halfway up the water column.

 Soaking your hookbait in a thick liquid additive will give your zig the most attraction.
 You want your zig to be as smelly as possible to really catch the attention of a carp!